djeada/Git-Notes/notes/02_create_repository.md

 * **Refs**: References, or refs, function as pointers to commit objects.

-Collectively, these objects and references form a graph structure that can be traversed to retrieve the project's history, harnessing the potent version control capabilities of Git.
+Together, all these things make a kind of map that we can follow to see how a project has changed over time, using Git's powerful tools for keeping track of different versions.

 ## Cloning an Existing Repository